miltinhoc/RP/README.md

 ![screenshot](https://snag.gy/I2Bhla.jpg)

 ## Disclaimer
-The pictures found by the program may have content of adult nature or private information.
+The pictures found by the program may have content of adult nature or contain private information.
 I am not responsible for such pictures or the malicious use of the private information you may find.